curl/everything-curl/libcurl-drive-multi-socket.md

 transfer.

-To kick it all off, you tell libcurl it timed out (because all easy handles start out with a very, very short timeout) which will make libcurl call the callbacks to set things up and from then on you can can just let your event system drive:
+To kick it all off, you tell libcurl it timed out (because all easy handles start out with a short timeout) which will make libcurl call the callbacks to set things up and from then on you can can just let your event system drive:

     /* all easy handles and callbacks are setup */